 The next clinical trial phase continues to test for safety, while measuring the effectiveness of the treatment for symptoms, as well.
 Phase 2 trials enroll up to several hundred volunteers living with the condition.
 This phase can last from several months to a few years.

 Phase 2 trials are typically randomized.
 This means that one group of participants receives the study drug, while others receive a placebo or the standard of treatment.
-Placebos are not used in Phase 2 cancer trials.
+Placebos are rarely used in Phase 2 cancer trials.

 Most Phase 2 trials are also blinded, meaning that neither the researchers nor the participants know to which treatment branch patients have been assigned.